youssef216206/youssef216206/README.md

 - 🎓 Computer & AI student with a strong interest in software engineering and intelligent systems
 - 💻 Exploring **Python**, **C++**, **React**, and **UI/UX Design**
 - 📈 Always striving to grow technically and personally

+🔹 CS Student who believes in learning by building
+🔹 Fitness Enthusiast 💪 - Believe in both mental and physical growth 🔹 Music Lover 🎵 - Always coding with good vibes in the background 🔹 Building Projects that showcase technical skills and creativity 🔹 Future Goal → Full-stack developer with AI expertise, creating intelligent solutions

 ---